Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes

-We also note that in the case that the matrices $Q^{(t,a})$ defined above are invertible, it easily follows that \cref{asm:completeness-ind} holds as long as $U_t$ has at most $k$ categories.

-Unfortunately, this identification result has some major shortcomings.
-For one, the nuisance function defined by \cref{eq:q-ind} is generally very complex and is difficult to estimate in general.
-Even in the tabular setting where this can be solved analytically, the result still depends on a large number of matrices being invertible, which is potentially dubious in practice.\footnote{\citet{tennenholtz20off} also consider a more flexible version of their result which makes the invertibility assumption more flexible, but this requires a different model than the POMDP in which we have multiple conditionally independent observations at every time step.} In addition, since this result is given by an expectation under $\pind$ rather than $\pb$, it is difficult to analyze using standard efficiency theory given iid samples from $\pb$.
-Empirical approximations of this expectation given $n$ iid samples from $\pb$ would require averaging over $n^s$ terms, introducing a curse of dimension.
-Finally, this expectation clearly does not have many of the desirable properties for OPE estimating equations held by many OPE estimators in the simpler MDP setting, such as Neyman orthogonality \citep{kallus19double,kallus19efficiently}.
+Since $\pind$ is a function of $\pb$, and $v_\gamma(\pi_e)$ is a function of $\epe[R_1],\ldots,\epe[R_H]$, \cref{thm:tennenholtz} gives a valid identification quantity for $v_\gamma(\pi_e)$.
+The full details of the regularity conditions and nuisance functions governing this result are not very important to this paper, so they are deferred along with the proof of this theorem to \cref{apx:tennenholtz}.
+For our purposes, the main takeaway of \cref{thm:tennenholtz} is that there exists a natural generalization of \citet[Theorem 1]{tennenholtz20off} to non-discrete settings; while that result was originally expressed as a sum over all possible observable trajectories, we show that it can instead be expressed as the expectation of a simple, estimable quantity whose existence does not depend on discreteness.
+Unfortunately, the expectation that naturally arises is under $\pind$ rather than $\pb$.
+This means that empirical approximations of this expectation given $n$ i.i.d. samples from $\pb$ would require averaging over $n^s$ terms, introducing a curse of dimension.
+Furthermore, this expectation clearly does not have many of the desirable properties for OPE estimating equations held by many OPE estimators in the simpler MDP setting, such as Neyman orthogonality \citep{kallus2020double,kallus2022efficiently}.